 More challenging is the analysis and determination of the \kap resonance, for which a very elaborated use of the Lüscher formalism is required~\cite{Luscher:1990ux,Rummukainen:1995vs,Bedaque:2004kc,Kim:2005gf,Fu:2011xz,Leskovec:2012gb,Gockeler:2012yj,He:2005ey,Lage:2009zv,Bernard:2010fp,Doring:2011vk,Doring:2011nd,Agadjanov:2013kja,Doring:2012eu,Hansen:2012tf,Briceno:2012yi,Guo:2012hv,Briceno:2017max}.
-Recent Lattice QCD analyses, including $N_f=2+1$ Wilson quarks~\cite{Wilson:2014cna,Dudek:2014qha,Brett:2018jqw,Wilson:2019wfr} have been able to extract both the $S$ and $P$-waves at various quark masses.
-We already illustrated their phase shifts in the introduction in Fig.\ref{fig:hadspeckap}.
+Recent lattice QCD analyses, including $N_f=2+1$ Wilson quarks~\cite{Wilson:2014cna,Dudek:2014qha,Brett:2018jqw,Wilson:2019wfr} have been able to extract both the $S$ and $P$-waves at various quark masses.
+We already illustrated their phase shifts in the introduction in Fig.~\ref{fig:hadspeckap}.
 For nonphysically heavy pions \cite{Dudek:2014qha,Brett:2018jqw}, the \kap was found as a virtual bound state, compatible with unitarized NLO ChPT predictions~\cite{Nebreda:2010wv,Guo:2018zss}.
-However, it seems that once the pion mass starts approaching the physical value the extraction of the \kap pole by analytic continuations becomes more unreliable.
-However at higher pion masses the \kap resonance appears in a robust and stable way as a result of fitting the partial wave.
-Other exploratory studies of the \kap and $K^*(892)$ resonances obtained from Lattice QCD can be found in ~\cite{Prelovsek:2010kg,Fu:2011wc,Fu:2011xb,Fu:2011xw,Alexandrou:2012rm,Lang:2012sv}.
-Heavier strange resonances become a great challenge at close to physical pion masses, as they can in principle couple to several multi-body hadron channels.
-However some of these aforementioned works have been able to determine their parameters at higher pion masses.
+Nevertheless, it seems that once the pion mass starts approaching the physical value the extraction of the \kap pole by analytic continuations becomes more unreliable.
+However, at higher pion masses the \kap resonance appears robustly and stably as a result of fitting the partial wave.
+Other exploratory studies of the \kap and $K^*(892)$ resonances obtained from lattice QCD can be found in ~\cite{Prelovsek:2010kg,Fu:2011wc,Fu:2011xb,Fu:2011xw,Alexandrou:2012rm,Lang:2012sv}.
+Heavier strange resonances become a great challenge for lattice QCD at close to physical pion masses, as they can in principle couple to several multi-body hadron channels.
+However, some of these aforementioned works have been able to determine their parameters at higher pion masses.